-The Brainerd Family Papers includes the writings, research and correspondence of Ezra Brainerd - scientist, botanist, surveyor, published researcher, and former president and trustee of Middlebury College - and papers associated with his children, their work, family homesteads and towns of interest and associataion (St. Albans and Belmont, VT), and family genealogy.
+The Brainerd Family Papers includes the writings, research, and correspondence of Ezra Brainerd - scientist, botanist, surveyor, published researcher, and former president and trustee of Middlebury College - and papers associated with his children, their work, family homesteads, towns of interest (St. Albans and Belmont, VT), and family genealogy.
 There are also photographs and ephemera representing the town of Middlebury, particuarly the Middlebury Union High School and Middlebury landmarks and organizations.

 - Brainerd, Ezra, 1844-1924 (Actor, Person)

 Rossmann is the granddaughter of Pres.
 Ezra Brainerd.

 Rossmann’s mother, Katherine Wright Brainerd Eddy (KBE), was the youngest of EB’s eight children, a child from his second marriage to Mary Wright (m.1897).

 EB’s first wife was Frances Viola Rockwell (m.1868).

 Rossman received the materials from her mother Katherine, who died in 1978.